evancz/elm-architecture-tutorial/README.md

 NewGif (Just "http://s3.amazonaws.com/giphygifs/media/ka1aeBvFCSLD2/giphy.gif")
 ```

 It returns a `Maybe` because the request to the server may fail.
 That `Action` will get fed right back into our `update` function.
-So when we take the `NewGif` route we just update the current `image` if possible.
-If the request failed, we just stick with the current `model.image`.
+So when we take the `NewGif` route we just update the current `gifUrl` if possible.
+If the request failed, we just stick with the current `model.gifUrl`.

 We see the same kind of thing happening in `init` which defines the initial model and asks for a GIF in the correct topic from giphy.com’s API.